 Refer to the image above when reading this description:

 The amplifier is in transmit mode (red Tx) on 40 meters (7 MHz), with an input of 26 watts producing an output of 1317 watts into an antenna with a 1.0:1 SWR.
 WIth reflectoed power of 1 watt, the amplifier is operating at 50% efficiency.
 The amplifier temperature is 50 degrees, and the fans – which would not usually be running at this temperature – are operating at setting #2 because the After Tx setting #2 option is enabled with a cutoff off 50 degrees.
 When the amplifier cools below 50 degrees the fans will reduce speed to setting #1 because the After Tx setting #1 option is enabled with a cutoff off 35 degrees.
 When the amplifier cools below 35 degrees the fans will automatically shut off (setting #0) and the shack will be silent once again.

 The KPA1500 amplifier can essentially be located anywhere that the Internet reaches.
+For security reasons, we strongly recommend that you establish a Virtual Private Network (VPN) between your logging computer and the remote KPA1500 amplifier.
 Depending on the quality of your connection, you might want to adjust <PollInterval> in fanticipator.xml.
 The default value is 500ms… start with 1000ms (1 second) and see how that works.

 NOTE 1: If you expose your amp to the big bad Internet, do not leave the default port at 1500.
 Most spiders and bots target ports lower than 2000 and work down – they’ll find your unprotected KPA1500.
 Assign something higher than 30,000.